pangeacyber/pangea-integration-nextjs-authn/README.md

   ```bash
   cp .env.local.example .env.local
   ```

+### Setup Pangea AuthN service

+Navigate to the Pangea service config page and do the following:

 - Enable the AuthN service for your project
 - Go to the AuthN settings and customize as per your requirements
 - Copy the necessary values from the service config into the `.env.local` file
-- Minimum required values are the **Pangea Domain** and the **Client Token**
 - If you plan to use the AuthN service to protect your API endpoints, you must set up an AuthN service token and copy its value into your `.env.local` as `AUTHN_SERVICE_TOKEN`.
 For more information, see the `.env.local.example` file for the exact environment variable names

-Once you have set the environment variables, open a terminal window, go to the root of your project, and run your favorite command `yarn dev.
+Once you have set the environment variables, open a terminal window, go to the root of your project, and run your favorite command `npm run dev`.
 Now, you have set up the Pangea AuthN service.

 ### Protecting Various Parts of the App